Skip to main content

 Business Contract (UK)

-Create a comprehensive UK business contract governed by the laws of England and Wales.
+Create a detailed UK business contract governed by the laws of England and Wales.
 Covers the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, Contracts (Rights of Third Parties) Act 1999, Unfair Contract Terms Act 1977, and Consumer Rights Act 2015.
 Suitable for goods sales, service provision, and general commercial transactions.